TinaHeiligers/ambient-weather-heiligers/README.md

 ## TODO:
  - Delete duplicate entries: https://www.elastic.co/blog/how-to-find-and-remove-duplicate-documents-in-elasticsearch
 - [WIP] finish tests for class fetch data method
-    - add tests for `getLastRecordedUTCDate` moved to the class.
+    - add tests for `getLastRecordedUTCDate` moved to the class && sort out the known bug!.
     - add additional mocks for helpers methods moved to the class (path.join, fs.readFileSync, fs.readDirSync)
     - continue with tests for `getDataForDateRanges`.
 Note: I might want to refactor the method to make testing easier.
 - refactor metric conversion to class